How to Invest During a Recession: Safe Strategies for 2026

 Monitoring Economic Indicators

-Keep an eye on key metrics that signal recession depth and recovery timing.
+Keep an eye on key metrics that signal economic trends and recovery timing.
 Check current rates on eSNAP to stay updated on:

 - GDP growth patterns